-The Office of Graduate Studies and Research will send a Degree Audit to each student who is conditionally or unconditionally admitted to a graduate degree program.
-A Degree Audit is an analysis of a student's progress toward meeting degree requirements.
-The Audit provides a summary of institutional requirements and program requirements.
-This
+The Office of Graduate Studies and Research will send a program of study to each student who is conditionally or unconditionally admitted to a graduate degree program.
+The program of study provides a summary of institutional requirements and program requirements.
+The approved program of study will be sent along with the student's admission notification letter.

-Degree Audit will serve as a student's approved program of study and will be sent along with his/her admission notification letter.
-Students may view their Degree Audit at any time by logging into their student account at the following web address: http://webeasi.unk.edu/.
 Admission to a Master's or Specialist's Degree Program does not necessarily mean Admission to Candidacy for the degree.